 Key Research Interests

-Professor Coventry’s main research interest is how different supposed ‘modules’ in the mind/brain map onto one another.
+Professor Coventry's main research interest is how different supposed 'modules' in the mind/brain map onto one another.
 This has been manifest in a long-standing interest in the relationship between language and the vision and action systems.
-A second main interest is how cognition and emotion interact in decision making under conditions of uncertainty (specifically during gambling).
+His research on this topic has been continuously funded by external grants since 2001 (from the ESRC, AHRC, EPRSC, and European Commission).
+A second main research interest is how cognition and emotion interaction in decision making under conditions of uncertainty (specifically during gambling).

 Coordinator, Marie Sklodowska-Curie European Training Network Deictic Communication (DCOMM) (2016-20). €3.46 Million.